autocrypt/ame2016/README.md

 ## Current state of Scheduling

+Official start time each day is around 9AM.
+Very likely some will be there much earlier and have breakfast.

-**Wednesday, 14th: arrivals** holger to pick up key and arrive in the morning at the onion space.
-Around 6-10 other arrivals are already expected.
-We'll probably want to scout the area for food and drinks, figure out networking, connect the projector and what not.
+**Wednesday, 14th: arrivals** holger and azul to pick up key and arrive around 10am at the onion space or possibly earlier.
+Around 6-10 other arrivals are expected that day.
+We'll start chatting, scout the area for food and drinks, figure out networking, connect the projector.
 IOW, hackathon and hanging out together starts.

-**Thursday, 15th: hackathon + federated messaging session** in the afternoon there is a session dedidcated to federated/decentralized low-latency messaging with Matthew from https://matrix.org, Dominic from https://scuttlebot.io, Marios from University of London and dkg/holger/vincent from INBOME as things tand.
+**Thursday, 15th: hackathon + federated messaging session** the first of us are to be at the space around 9AM.
+At 10AM we do a little plenary session to organize the day.
+Around 2pm in the afternoon there is a session dedicated to federated/decentralized low-latency messaging with Matthew from https://matrix.org, Dominic from https://scuttlebot.io, Marios from University of London and dkg/holger/vincent from INBOME as things tand.

-**Friday, 16th: hackathon, more arrivals** just a regular hacking and chatting day but more fun because you don't get to hang out with this set of people usually.
+**Friday, 16th: hackathon, more arrivals** 10AM plenary session, splitting into groups etc. just a regular hacking and chatting day but more fun because you don't get to hang out with this set of people usually.

 **Saturday, 17th: unconference on diverse automatic mail encryption related topics.** Currently registered are roughly 20 people engaged in diverse mail clients and enryption R&D contexts.
 We'll have some talks and do group sessions to discuss particular shared topics of interest.

-**Sunday, 18th: breakfast hackathon, wrap up early afternoon**
+**Sunday, 18th: breakfast hackathon and closing sessions, wrap up early afternoon**

 ## participation, registration